-After each visit, the Special Rapporteur issues a report in which he indicates his main concerns and recommendations on the situation of human rights defenders in the country visited.
+After each visit, the Special Rapporteur issues a report in which she indicates her main concerns and recommendations on the situation of human rights defenders in the country visited.

 Under the mandate, the Special Rapporteur is required to present reports to the United Nations Human rights Council and to the General Assembly.

-Reports are the occasion for the Special Rapporteur to report back on his activities, and raise trends and issues on the situation of human rights defenders that he has observed as well as to make recommendations on how these should be addressed.
+Reports are the occasion for the Special Rapporteur to report back on her activities, and raise trends and issues on the situation of human rights defenders that she has observed as well as to make recommendations on how these should be addressed.

 The recommendations provide valuable indications for each person in charge of ensuring protection for human rights defenders.
 Recommendations may, for example, highlight the fact that State’s legislation does not comply with international law or that it is not sufficient to effectively protect human rights defenders.